 Emissions arise from pesticide use because of the volatile nature of many ingredients, solvents, or other additives used in the formulations.
 Many pesticide formulations use solvents as carriers for more active organic or inorganic ingredients.
 In pesticide formulations, the organic or inorganic solute is the "active ingredient" (AI), while the solvent carrier is the "inert carrier."
-Thus, the terms "active" and "inert" in pesticide formulations are not indicators of photochemical activity.
+Thus, the terms "active" and "inert" in pesticide formulations refer to toxicological action, and are not indicators of photochemical activity.
 Both the active and inert ingredients in these formulations evaporate and contribute to VOC emissions.